boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-sconepro-rate-policy-discovery.md

 --- abstract

-Traffic exchanged over an access network connection may be subject to rate-limit policies.
+Traffic exchanged over a network attachment may be subject to rate-limit policies.
 These policies may be intentional policies (e.g., enforced as part of the activation of the access network connection and typically agreed upon service subscription) or be reactive policies (e.g., enforced temporarily to manage an overload or during a DDoS attack mitigation).